-Teaching Council Member

-Patrick Mc Vicar was nominated to the Teaching Council by the post-primary school management organisations of ACCS, JMB and ETBI.
-He recently retired from his position as Principal of Pobalscoil Chloich Cheannfhaola, Falcarragh, Co.
+Teaching Council Member Patrick Mc Vicar was nominated to the Teaching Council by the postprimary school management organisations of ACCS, JMB and ETBI.
+He was previously Principal of Pobalscoil Chloich Cheannfhaola, Falcarragh, Co.
 Donegal.
-He is a previous member of the Association of Community & Comprehensive Schools (ACCS) Executive Committee, where he chaired the Education sub-committee.
+He is a former member of the Association of Community & Comprehensive Schools (ACCS) Executive Committee, where he chaired the Education sub-committee.
 He served on a number of NCCA committees including Course Committees for Technical Graphics, Design & Communication Graphics and the Board of Studies for Technological Subjects.
 At Teaching Council, he is a member of the Education, Registration and Disciplinary sub-committees and serves on the Post-primary Applications Panel.